Tractable Computation of Expected Kernels: Conclusion

 \section{Conclusion}

-In this work, we introduce kernel circuits which enable us to derive the sufficient structural constraints for a tractable computation of expected kernels.
-We further demonstrate how this tractable computations give rise to two novel kernel-embedding based algorithms, showing the potentially broad impact that the proposed tractable computation of expected kernels can have on the kernel-based frameworks in general.
+We introduced kernel circuits, which enable us to derive the sufficient structural constraints for a tractable computation of expected kernels.
+We further demonstrate how this tractable computation gives rise to two novel kernel-embedding based algorithms.

 \scalebox{0.01}{Æquis accipiunt animis donantve Corona}